vuestorefront/vue-storefront/docs/guide/upgrade-notes/README.md

 We've decreased the `localStorage` quota usage + error handling by introducing new config variables:

-- `config.products.disableLocalStorageProductsCache` to not store products by SKU (by default it's on).
+- `config.products.disablePersistentProductsCache` to not store products by SKU (by default it's on).
 Products are cached in ServiceWorker cache anyway so the `product/list` will populate the in-memory cache (`cache.setItem(..., memoryOnly = true)`);
-- `config.seodisableUrlRoutesLocalStorageCache` - to not store the url mappings; they're stored in in-memory cache anyway so no additional requests will be made to the backend for url mapping; however it might cause some issues with url routing in the offline mode (when the offline mode PWA installed on homescreen got reloaded, the in-memory cache will be cleared so there won't potentially be the url mappings; however the same like with `product/list` the ServiceWorker cache SHOULD populate url mappings anyway);
+- `config.seo.disableUrlRoutesPersistentCache` - to not store the url mappings; they're stored in in-memory cache anyway so no additional requests will be made to the backend for url mapping; however it might cause some issues with url routing in the offline mode (when the offline mode PWA installed on homescreen got reloaded, the in-memory cache will be cleared so there won't potentially be the url mappings; however the same like with `product/list` the ServiceWorker cache SHOULD populate url mappings anyway);
-- `config.syncTasks.disableLocalStorageTaskQueue` to not store the network requests queue in service worker.
+- `config.syncTasks.disablePersistentTaskQueue` to not store the network requests queue in service worker.
 Currently only the stock-check and user-data changes were using this queue.
 The only downside it introuces can be related to the offline mode and these tasks will not be re-executed after connectivity established, but just in a case when the page got reloaded while offline (yeah it might happen using ServiceWorker; `syncTasks` can't be re-populated in cache from SW)

 If by some reasons you wan't to have the `localStorage` back on for `Products by SKU`, `Url Routes` and `SyncTasks` - please juset set these variables back to `false` in your `config/local.json`.